-New Report Says College-Educated Women Will Soon Make up Majority of U.S. Labor Force
+New Report Says College-Educated Women Will Soon Make Up Majority Of U.S. Labor Force

 Women who have graduated from college are on track to make up a majority of the labor force in 2019, marking a turning point in gender parity.